How students are selected

 The interview process

 Invitations to attend an interview will be emailed to applicants at various times from November up to March.
-Interviews take place in St Andrews on a couple of dates in December and then in the following January, February and early March.
+Interviews take place in St Andrews on dates in late November and early December and then in the following January, February and early March.